diegokieck/PDA_CVM/README.md

 ## Usage

 When run retrieves data from REPOSITORY url.
-For csv file in the remote repository, the program checks if there is a local copy and if the local copy is up to date.
+For csv file in the remote repository, the program checks if the local copy is updated.
+If it's not, the program downloads the updated version.

 The local_files.txt file keeps track of local files and version.

+Local files are stored in Tabelas_locais Folder.
 ## To-do

 * Create Postgres Database and Schema